taoky/fake-wmic/README.md

 # fake-wmic

 This repo builds a fake wmic.exe to cheat [@dropb/diskinfo](https://github.com/kukhariev/diskinfo) in wine environment.
-It only implements a extremely naive parser, and only accepts "logicaldisk" as its command.
+It only implements an extremely naive parser and only accepts "logicaldisk" as its command.

 ## Why?